 Video and Audio Monitoring

-Video and audio recording equipment shall be used for safety purposes to monitor student behavior on District property.
+Video and audio recording equipment may be used for safety purposes to monitor student behavior on District property.

-The District shall post signs notifying students and parents about the District’s use of video and audio recording equipment.
+When video and audio recording equipment is in use, the District shall post signs notifying students and parents about the District’s use of video and audio recording equipment.
 Students shall not be notified when the equipment is turned on.

 Use of Recordings